moleculerjs/site/source/docs/0.13/services.md

 ```

 ## Mixins
 Mixins are a flexible way to distribute reusable functionalities for Moleculer services.
 The Service constructor merges these mixins with the current schema.
-It is to extend another service to your service.
-When a service uses mixins, all properties in the mixin will be "mixed" into the current service.
+When a service uses mixins, all properties present in the mixin will be "mixed" into the current service.

 **Example how to extend `moleculer-web` service**